Balkans lift otherwise gloomy Emerging Europe outlook for 2023

-Southeast Europe is set to be the fastest growing sub-region in the Central, Eastern and Southeast Europe (CESEE) areas this year, amid a generally gloomy picture for the wider region, the latest set of forecasts from the Vienna Institute of International Economic Studies (wiiw) shows.
+Southeast Europe is set to be the fastest growing sub-region in the Central, Eastern and Southeast Europe (CESEE) areas this year, amid a generally gloomy picture for the wider region, the latest forecasts from the Vienna Institute of International Economic Studies (wiiw) show.

 The report points out that after the initial “impressive resilience” shown by economies from the region in response to the economic repercussions of the conflict in Ukraine, they are now encountering challenges.
 Persistently elevated inflation, stricter monetary measures and a feeble global landscape are collectively exerting significant pressure on the economies of this region, wiiw said.